tyconsulting/blog.tyang.github.io/_posts/2014/2014-12-09-using-sma-building-microsoft-opsmgr-management-pack-catalog-sharepoint-2013.md

 <a href="http://blog.tyang.org/wp-content/uploads/2014/12/image7.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/12/image_thumb7.png" alt="image" width="484" height="218" border="0" /></a>

 <strong><span style="color: #ff0000;">Note:</span></strong> the internal names of these columns would be different than these display names.
 The script in the SMA runbook will translate these display names to the actual internal names.
 So it doesn’t matter how you created these columns, as long as the display names are exactly the same as what I listed, it should be OK.

-<h3>02.
-Create a Runbook to Retrieve Microsoft OpsMgr Management Packs Info</h3>
+## 02. Create a Runbook to Retrieve Microsoft OpsMgr Management Packs Info

 We have all used the "Download Management Packs" function in the OpsMgr console:

 <a href="http://blog.tyang.org/wp-content/uploads/2014/12/image8.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2014/12/image_thumb8.png" alt="image" width="357" height="308" border="0" /></a>